- 3 eggs

 - A handful of edible flowers

-3. In a large bowl, whisk your eggs and sugar together for 5 mins, or till light and creamy.
-Whip in your yogurt and olive oil.
+3. In a large bowl, whisk the eggs and sugar together for 5 mins, or till light and creamy.
+Whip in the yogurt and olive oil.
 Gently fold in the flour (and baking powder, if using plain flour).
 Don’t over-mix.

 4. Pour the batter into your tin(s), filling it half full.
 Freeze any leftovers, or make cupcakes (they’ll need about 20 mins to cook).